MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/ios-privacy-preferences.md

 |**Data Type**  | String |
 |**Possible values**  | `BasicDiagnosticData` *(this sets the level to Required)* <br/> `FullDiagnosticData` *(this sets the level to Optional)* <br/> `ZeroDiagnosticData` *(this sets the level to Neither)* |

-If you don't set this preference, only required diagnostic data is sent to Microsoft if users with an Office 365 subscription are signed in with a work or school account.
+If you don't set this preference, only required diagnostic data is sent to Microsoft if users with an Office 365 (or Microsoft 365) subscription are signed in with a work or school account.
 Also, these users can't change the level of diagnostic data regardless of how you set this preference.

-For other users, such as home users with an Office 365 subscription, only required diagnostic data is sent, unless the user chooses to also send optional diagnostic data by going to **Settings** > **Privacy Settings**.
+For other users, such as home users with an Office 365 (or Microsoft 365) subscription, only required diagnostic data is sent, unless the user chooses to also send optional diagnostic data by going to **Settings** > **Privacy Settings**.

 ## Preference setting for connected experiences that analyze your content